setupminimal/lets-make-a-language/grammar.md

 fem + sja = femsja = fesja
 somsja = somtja

+Note: relative pronouns?

 ### Clauses

 Clauses are marked with a special marker on the verb and nouns participating in it.
 Nested clauses can double-up the markers.

 ## Semantics, fields, and pragmatics

+Because of how clauses are handled, native speakers tend to prefer multiple sentences to large nested clauses.

+### Questions

+Questions get answered in one of a few ways:
+- A full sentence
+- A (few?) word that gets attached to the question to answer it

+For example:
+Can I throw sticks for the dog?
+Not-near-the-fire.

+### Poetry

+Traditional meter is dactylic hexameter.
+No rhyming.